-Discover Hayle in Cornwall, UK
+Discover Hayle in Cornwall

 Hayle is on Cornwall’s north coast, five miles from the holiday resort of St Ives and seventeen miles from Land’s End.

 Left & page header image: Gwithian Beach copyright Adam Gibbard.
 Right: St Ives copyright Matt Jessop.
 All photos courtesy of Visit Cornwall